Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ### Connector Improvements (Todo)
   * [ ] Use the .net variant to serialize (System.Web.Script.Serialization.JavaScriptSerializer) the $entitlementContext , because this object can be quite large
-  * [X] Test the connector with 500 Users
-  * [ ] AduitLog success only if Nedap Request = Success
   * [ ] Certitficaat Object - in configuration (To supports the cloudagent
   * [ ] Add Roles with Default scope <= Nedap Functionalitiy
   * [ ] Default Scope ?
 Update the default Scope for a user  <= Nedap Functionalitiy
-  * [ ] Create a DataStore to Get the Nedap Locations
-  * [ ] Create a DataStore to Get the Nedap Teams
-  * [ ] Create a static Datastore to save the mapping for the locations and the teams, to get rid of the CSV files
   * [ ] Create new SA forms to manage the datastore
   * [ ] Add PermissionID string to entitlement reference instead of calculate in the grant script